Drag13/WhenDo/README.md

 ## Contributing

 Any bug fixing appreciated.
 If you want to add new functionality - welcome.
-But keep this as tiny as possible.
+But KISS it please.